oSharpey/cyber-obsidian/year-1/CF/mitre-att&ck-and-killchain.md

 - C2 used when you have a weak payload and have a good payload on the C2 server
 - Now into the system (installed) server sends instructions to the malware on the system (Could instructions to scan for files and send them back)

+## Actions and objectives
+- wannacry - test the nhs, not meant to spread as far as it did